 There were other contenders: The French wanted the prime meridian to be set in Paris, and the Germans wanted it in Berlin; others proposed a mountaintop in the Azores or the tip of the Great Pyramid in Egypt.
 Greenwich won handily.
 The conference also agreed officially to start the universal day at midnight, rather than at noon or sunrise, as practiced in many parts of the world.
 Each time zone in the world eventually came to have a local name, although technically, each goes by a letter in the alphabet in order eastward from Greenwich.

-Both the history and the present format of the world time zone system show that the mathematically precise arrangement envisioned by many of the pioneers of time zones are not as important as things on the ground.
+The history and the present format of the world time zone system show that the mathematically precise arrangement envisioned by many of the pioneers of time zones is not as important as things on the ground.

-In the United States, the railroad time system adopted in 1883 drew the boundary between eastern time and central time more or less between the thirteen original states and the trans-Appalachian West: The entire Midwest, including Ohio, Indiana, and Michigan, fell in the central time zone.
-As the center of the population migrated westward, train speeds increased, highways developed, and New York emerged as the center of mass media in the United States, the boundary between the eastern and central time zones marched steadily westward.
+In the United States, the railroad time system adopted in 1883 drew the boundary between eastern time and central time, more or less between the thirteen original states and the trans-Appalachian West: The entire Midwest, including Ohio, Indiana, and Michigan, fell in the central time zone.
+As the center of the population migrated westward, train speeds increased, highways developed, and New York emerged as the center of mass media in the United States; the boundary between the eastern and central time zones marched steadily westward.
 In 1918 it ran down the middle of Ohio; by the 1960s, it was on the outskirts of Chicago.
-One of the principal reasons for the popularity of Greenwich as the site of the prime meridian (zero degrees longitude), is that it places the international date line (180 degrees longitude)—were, in effect, time has to move forward to the next day rather than the next hour—far out in the Pacific Ocean where few people are affected by what otherwise would be an awkward arrangement.
-However, even this line is somewhat irregular, to avoid placing a small section of eastern Russia and some of the The Aleutian Islands of the United States on different days.
+One of the principal reasons for the popularity of Greenwich as the site of the prime meridian (zero degrees longitude) is that it places the international date line (180 degrees longitude)—where, in effect, the time has to move forward to the next day rather than the next hour—far out in the Pacific Ocean where few people are affected by what otherwise would be an awkward arrangement.
+However, even this line is somewhat irregular to avoid placing a small section of eastern Russia and some of The Aleutian Islands of the United States on different days.

-By 1950 most nations had adopted the universal time zone system, although a few followed later: Saudi Arabia in 1962, Liberia in 1972.
+By 1950 most nations had adopted the universal time zone system, although a few followed later: Saudi Arabia in 1962 and Liberia in 1972.
 Despite adhering to the system in principle, many nations take considerable liberties with the zones, especially if their territory spans several time zones.
-All of Western Europe, despite covering an area equivalent to two zones, remains on a single standard.
+Western Europe remains on a single standard despite covering an area equivalent to two zones.
 The People’s Republic of China, which stretches across five different time zones, arbitrarily sets the entire country officially on Beijing time, eight hours behind Greenwich.
-Iran, Afghanistan, India, and Myanmar, each of which straddle time zone boundaries, operate on half-hour compromise systems as their time standards (as does Newfoundland).
-As late as 1978, Guyana’s standard time was three hours, forty-five minutes in advance of Greenwich.
+Iran, Afghanistan, India, and Myanmar, each straddle time zone boundaries, operate on half-hour compromise systems as their time standards (as does Newfoundland).
+As late as 1978, Guyana’s standard time was three hours, forty-five minutes before Greenwich.